noenomblot/ADA_P3-jekyll/index.md

     {% include average_diversity_per_year.html %}
 </div>

+*Example histogram + time series layout that we will reuse with our own Reddit metrics.*

 ---

-## 3. Example Section: Styled Highlight Box (To Reuse)
+## 3. Example Highlight Box (To Reuse)

-The “Movie Success Criteria” block below is a **nice visual element** from the previous project.
+The “Movie Success Criteria” block below is a nice visual element that we plan to reuse.
-We keep it as an example of:

-- how to highlight an important definition,
-- how to break the text flow with a colored box.

-Later, we can reuse this exact layout for something like:
+We will adapt the text later, for example to define:

-- **“Event Window Definitions”** (pre-event / during / post-event),
+- our **event windows** (pre / during / post)
-- or **“What we call a ‘new cross-link’”**,
-- or **“How we define long-term persistence”**.
+- or what counts as a **“new cross-link”** and as a **“persistent tie”**.

-For now, we simply keep the include:
+For now, we keep it as an example:

 {% include ingredients_of_success.html %}

 ---

-## 4. Zooming into Events and Communities
+## 4. Zooming into Events and Communities (Template)

-This big section will eventually correspond to:

-- **RQ2 (bridges / early signalers)**,
-- and the more detailed event-level analysis.

-We plan to split it into three main parts:

-1. **Overall network patterns**
-   - How does global edge activity change around events?
-   - Do we see bursts of cross-community edges?
-2. **Zoom by community type (e.g. politics vs cinema)**
+In the final story, this section will be the core of **RQ2**:

+- Identify which communities act as **bridges** during events.
+- Compare how different types of communities react:
-   - A political event vs a cinema event:
+  - e.g. political vs cinema clusters.
-     - which clusters react more strongly,
-     - how cross-links behave in each case.
-3. **Deep dive into a political cluster**
-   - Focus on a specific cluster (e.g. US politics),
+- Look at a detailed **case study**:
+  - e.g. US election and the behaviour of key political subreddits.

+Planned structure:

+1. **Global view** – how activity changes around events.
+2. **Politics vs Cinema** – two worlds reacting differently.
-   - track who talks to whom before / during / after a key event,
+3. **Inside a political cluster** – who talks to whom during the US election?
-   - identify subreddits that become **temporary bridges**.

-Pour ne pas perdre les exemples de graphs, on garde quelques blocs de la section “The Truth of Data” comme **gabarits**.
-Chaque sous-partie ci-dessous est un exemple de visualization qu’on pourra adapter.

-### 4.1 Overall Patterns (Template)

-*In the final version, this part will:*

-- compare **event days vs normal days** in terms of:
-  - number of edges,
-  - number of cross-community edges,
-  - number of “first-time” edges between community pairs.
-- possibly use:
-  - boxplots or barplots to compare distributions,
-  - simple statistical tests (t-tests or non-parametric tests),
-  - small text explaining whether the differences are large or small.
+Below, we keep some of last year’s plots purely as layout templates (group comparisons, side-by-side figures, etc.).

 <div style="text-align: center; font-size: 80%; line-height: 1.2;">
     {% include diversity_success.html %}
 </div>

-*Example layout from last year’s project (successful vs unsuccessful movies).
-We will replace this with a comparison of “event vs non-event” periods.*

----

-### 4.2 Example: Group Comparison + Test

-Below are examples of how to present:

-- a **difference of means** (t-test),
-- and a **correlation plot**.

-In our story, similar layouts could be used to show:

-- whether “event-born edges” differ significantly from “normal edges”,
-- or whether some event-level metric is correlated with network outcomes.

 <div style="text-align: center; font-size: 80%; line-height: 1.2;">
     {% include t_test_Overall_success.html %}